Halfway Houses in Gainesville, FL

 Meridian Behavioral Healthcare Inc Alachua County Main Clinic

-Meridian Behavioral Healthcare Inc Alachua County Main Clinic is a halfway house in Gainesville, FL, 32608 zip code.
+Meridian Behavioral Healthcare Inc Alachua County Main Clinic is a sober living house in Gainesville, Florida, 32608 zip code.

 Address: 4300 SW 13th Street, Gainesville, FL 32608 in Alachua County